papis/papis/HACKING.md

 - (Optional) Instead of the `fetch` method, you can also implement the `fetch_data` and / or `fetch_files` methods separately.

-The importer is then registered with `papis` by adding it to `setup.py`.
-In the `entry_points` argument under `"papis.importer"` add
+The importer is then registered with `papis` by adding it to `pyproject.toml`.
+In the `project.entry_points."papis.importer"` section add
 ```
-myimporter=papis.myservice:Importer
+myimporter = "papis.myservice:Importer"
 ```
 or see the existing examples.